open-sauced/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 ##### Contributors Dashboard

-The "Contributors" dashboard allows you to view more detailed information on each contributor, including their activity levels, the number of repositories they contributed to, the date of their last contribution, their most used language, their time zone, the number of contributions, and their activity stats over the last 30 days.
+The Contributors dashboard allows you to view more detailed information on each contributor, including their activity levels, the number of repositories they contributed to, the date of their last contribution, their most used language, their time zone, the number of contributions, and their activity stats over the last 30 days.

 You can select and add your contributors to a [Contributor Insight Page](https://docs.opensauced.pizza/features/contributor-insights/) to learn more about them.

 ##### Activity Dashboard

-The "Activity" dashboard shows a graph of the last time each contributor created their PR and how many lines of code they've touched.
+The Activity dashboard shows a graph of the last time each contributor created their PR and how many lines of code they've touched.
 It also provides more detailed information on each contributor when you hover over their image, including their latest PRs and repositories they've contributed to.
 Clicking their image will bring you to their profile on OpenSauced.

 You can use the information in this dashboard to help you learn about their engagement and general interests.
 It will be helpful if you want to collaborate with them or consider recruiting a maintainer for your project.